MichalKinas/animal-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.

+# Tasks

+- have a quick overview of the project structure
+- get familiar with [CatService](./src/app/services/cat.service.ts) and [DogService](./src/app/services/dog.service.ts) services as well as [CatFact](./src/app/models/cat-fact.ts) and [DogFact](./src/app/models/dog-fact.ts) interfaces
+- create reusable `AnimalFactList` component in `src/app/components/animal-fact-list` directory
+- `AnimalFactList` component should be able to display a list of animal facts coming from different fact services e.g. [CatService](./src/app/services/cat.service.ts) or [DogService](./src/app/services/dog.service.ts) (potentially also different ones in the future)
+- in `App` component introduce [Tabs](https://material.angular.io/components/tabs/overview) component to display cat and dog facts lists using created `AnimalFactList` component, each list should be displayed in separate tab
+- add unit tests to cover `AnimalFactList` component functionalities

+# Resources
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.